Programs of Study

-8. Students who have not taken any college work in the USG for one year may be retested with the COMPASS in any unsatisfied area and readmitted without an LS requirement if they meet the institutional criteria for exemption.
+8. Students who have not taken any college work in the USG for one year may be retested with the ACCUPLACER in any unsatisfied area and readmitted without an LS requirement if they meet the institutional criteria for exemption.
 Students who do not exempt on the retest may be considered for readmission.
 If an individual evaluation indicates that the student has a reasonable chance of success, the student may be readmitted for up to two additional attempts for English (writing) or reading and three additional attempts for math.
 Students readmitted under this provision are subject to the 30-hour limit on college-level coursework and may not take credit work if they earned 30 credit hours during their previous period(s) of enrollment.

-9. Students with documented learning disorders who are required to enroll in LS, must fulfill all stated requirements, including test (COMPASS or system-approved alternate) and course requirements.
+9. Students with documented learning disorders who are required to enroll in LS, must fulfill all stated requirements, including test (ACCUPLACER or system-approved alternate) and course requirements.
 Students will be provided with appropriate test and/or course accommodations.

 10. Appropriate course and testing accommodations will be made for students with sensory, mobility, or systemic disorders.
 Such students may be granted up to two additional semesters of LS at the institution’s discretion.

 Regents' Engineering Pathway Program

 Dalton State College is one of many institutions in the University System of Georgia approved to offer the Regents' Engineering Pathway Program (REPP), formerly the Regents' Engineering Transfer Program (RETP).
 This program allows Georgia residents interested in engineering careers to complete the first two years of the engineering degree at a college close to home.
 Upon satisfactory completion of the pre-engineering curriculum and additional course requirements, students may transfer to one of the five REPP institutions: Georgia Southern University, Georgia Institute of Technology, Kennesaw State University, Mercer University, or University of Georgia, to complete the remaining course and degree requirements.
 This program is an excellent fit for families of students who are interested in saving money on tuition or simply staying close to home for the first few years of college.